replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/04-releasing-the-application/assignment.md

 ```

 To release our new version, we create a new release and
 (optionally) assign it to a channel.
-It is a good practice
+It's a good practice
 to make new releases on either the `Unstable` channel or
 a channel specific to the feature you are working on.
 Let's
 use the `Unstable` channel for this lab, since the latter